 - Taniwaki R., Piggott J.J., de Barros Ferraz S.F. & Matthaei C.D.
 (2016) Climate change and multiple stressors in small tropical streams.
 Hydrobiologia.
 DOI: 10.1007/s10750-016-2907-3

 - Piggott J.J.
 (2016).
 Project Report: IPBES Regional Assessment of Biodiversity and Ecosystem Services for Asia and the Pacific.
 Towards the Zero Order Draft (ZOD).
 Journal of Integrated Creative Studies, No.2016-009-e.DOI: 10.14989/214433.

-- Elbrecht V., Beermann A.J., Goessler G., Neumann J., Tollrian R.,, Wagner R., Wlecklik A., Piggott J.J., Matthaei C.D. & Leese F. (2016).
-Multiple-stressor effects on stream invertebrates: a mesocosm experiment manipulating nutrients, fine sediment and flow velocity.
+- Elbrecht V., Beermann A.J., Goessler G., Neumann J., Tollrian R., Wagner R., Wlecklik A., *Piggott J.J., *Matthaei C.D. & *Leese F. (2016) Multiple-stressor effects on stream invertebrates: A mesocosm experiment manipulating nutrients, fine sediment and flow.
 Freshwater Biology.
-61, 362-375.
+61, 362-375..* Equal senior authors.

 - Magbanua F.S., Townsend C.R., Hageman K.J., Piggott J.J. & Matthaei C.D.
-(2015).
+(2016).
 Individual and combined effects of fine sediment and glyphosate herbicide on invertebrate drift and insect emergence: a stream mesocosm experiment.
 Freshwater Science.
-DOI: 10.1086/684363.
+35: 139–151.

 - Piggott J.J., Niyogi D.K., Townsend C.R. & Matthaei C.D.
 (2015).
 Multiple stressors and stream ecosystem functioning: climate warming and agricultural stressors interact to affect processing of organic matter.
 Journal of Applied Ecology.
 52: 1126–1134.